dlamendola/TheNextRecommendation/README.md

 # The Next Recommendation
-This app generates [embeddings](https://platform.openai.com/docs/guides/embeddings) for each episode synopsis of _Star Trek: The Next Generation_ and allows you to search using natural language and will return the most relevant episodes based on semantic similarity to the search input.
+This app generates [embeddings](https://platform.openai.com/docs/guides/embeddings) for each episode synopsis of _Star Trek: The Next Generation_ and allows you to search using natural language, returning the most relevant episodes based on semantic similarity to the search input.

 There are two programs contained in this repo:
 - `ImdbIngest` - responsible for scraping episode data from IMDB and generating embeddings using the OpenAI API and storing them in a Postgres db using the [pgvector](https://github.com/pgvector/pgvector) extension.